underscoreio/essential-scala/src/pages/objects/sealed-traits.md

 We have already expressed our preference for the modularity of approach #2.
 Scala provides a number of language features that directly support this style of coding:

- - Case classes make it very easy to create lightweight data-holding classes.
+ - **Case classes** make it very easy to create lightweight data-holding classes.

- - Sealed trait allow us to enumerate fixed sets of data types that we do not expect to change.
+ - **Sealed traits** allow us to enumerate fixed sets of data types that we do not expect to change.

- - Pattern matching provides a means to run different blocks of code for the types we have defined, quickly deconstructing these into the fields we need.
+ - **Pattern matching** provides a means to run different blocks of code for the types we have defined, quickly deconstructing these into the fields we need.

 ## Exercises